matthew00121/final_project/README.md

 7. In 2018, what were the top counties with the highest number of total African American applicants, admits and enrollees? <br/>

 ### Key Assumptions
+*  In the dataset, the number of applicants, admits and enrollees for any category with fewer than five applicants are shown as blank.
+The number of admits and number of enrolees for any category with fewer than 3 students are shown as blank.
 *  The schools listed are all public high schools in California, including charter schools. <br/>
 *  The abbreviation “App” represents applicants, or students who make a formal application to attend the University of California. <br/>
 *  The abbreviation “Adm” represents admits, or students who have been made a formal offer of admission to attend the University of California. <br/>